oitsjustjose/DMSM/readme.md

 ## Building

-Building this tool is straight forward.
+Building this tool is straight forward, and needs to be done in some Debain distro.
 What you'll need:

+- `sudo apt-get install libcairo2-dev libjpeg-dev libgif-dev libssl-dev libgirepository1.0-dev`
 - Python 3.6 -- **this version is specific**
 - Pip for Python 3.6
 - Pip Packages described in `requirements.txt` (you can install them via `pip install -r requirements.txt`)